darkweak/souin/cache/surrogate/specification.md

 # Invalidation

-The invalidation mechanism is trigger by sending a `PURGE` request to the API endpoint.
+The invalidation mechanism is trigger from a `PURGE` request to the API endpoint.
 The request **MUST** set the header `Surrogate-Keys` with at least one value to invalidate the provided ones, and the server **MUST** invalidate the resources associated to the targeted keys if it exists.